OPENPGP KEY AND SIGNING POLICY FOR ADRIAN FELICIANO

 GpgTools - Free GPG for Mac OS X.

 iPGMail - $2 iOS app that supports key-generation

 APG - Free Android app.
 It's strongly suggested to be used in combination with K9 Email for full integration.

 Enigmail - A free add on to Mozilla's Thunderbird email client, cross platform compatible.

 Please understand that any email coming from my email addresses that has been digitally signed or encrypted with key 0x28C49CF13F2479F (which you can verify using your own copy of OpenPGP) could only have come from me; unless my security measures fail catastrophically, I am the only one with physical-access to the key and its highly-secure password(s).

 I have a simple key-signing policy.
 I will only sign keys for people I know personally, at this time.

-Keys were generated and portions of this key-policy were developed with specific advice and suggestions from the following websites:
+Keys were generated and portions of this key-policy were based on information from the following websites: